 Stabilizer wheels are used to limit the side-to-side and vertical movement of the header when cutting off of the ground.
+Setting on FM200 draper control.

 Set the header angle as shallow as possible (setting A) using the center-link and skid shoes while maintaining the cutting height.
 The header's cutting height is determined by the skid shoe settings and the header angle.
 6. 7.
 8. 9.